OEP Complaints Guidance for Public Authorities

 Assessment

-• We will contact you to establish whether your complaints procedure has been exhausted.
+- We may contact you to establish whether your complaints procedure has been exhausted.

 Investigation